sgerhardt/TakeStock/README.md

 Earning dates within a week are bolded and the font size increased.

-It gets 52 week highs and lows from https://www.barchart.com/.
+It gets 52 week highs and lows, pe and peg ratios from https://finance.yahoo.com.

-It gets pe and peg ratios from https://finance.yahoo.com.
+It gets RSIs from https://www.nasdaq.com/.

-It gets RSIs and earnings dates from https://www.nasdaq.com/.
+It gets earnings dates from https://https://www.zacks.com/

 This project may be run as either a CLI or GUI app.